We recognize the courage it takes to seek professional support, and we are glad you are here.

 Contact your insurance provider directly and inquire about your coverage.
 Below are suggested questions to ask:

-Our fees are comparable to the market rate for psychotherapy in the Boston area.
-If you have further questions about our rates or insurance, please fill out the Request an appointment form.
+The amount paid varies widely based on insurance.
+Our fees are comparable to the market rate for psychotherapy with experienced psychologists in Massachusetts.
+If you have further questions about our rates or insurance, please fill out the Request an appointment form and we can give you specific estimates based on your particular plan or circumstances.

 When you become a client at Aviva, you will utilize our patient portal through Simple Practice to complete all initial client paperwork.
 Through the portal, you can access all billing documents (invoices, statements, and superbills) and upcoming appointment times.